-Markets often move in connection with each other.
-When the U.S. dollar rises, gold prices often fall.
+Markets usually move in connection with each other.
+When the U.S. dollar rises, gold prices fall.
 When oil prices go up, the Canadian dollar sometimes follows.
 These relationships are not random.
 They reflect what traders call correlation.

-Correlation analysis is the study of how different assets move in relation to each other.
+Correlation analysis focuses on how different assets move in relation to each other.
 It helps traders understand market behavior, manage risk, and find opportunities by seeing the bigger picture.
-Knowing which assets move together or in opposite directions can help you avoid overexposure and plan hedges.
+If traders want to avoid overexposure and create a hedge plan, it is better to know which assets move together or in opposite directions.

 In this article, we will explore what correlation means in financial markets, how it is calculated, the different types of correlations, and practical examples you can apply in your trading.
 You can improve your trading strategy by learning how to use correlation analysis.

-In financial markets, correlation describes how two assets move in relation to each other.
+Correlation in financial markets describes how two assets move in relation to each other.
 It helps traders see if prices tend to move together, in opposite directions, or independently.
 Correlation values range from -1 to +1:

-Correlation can also vary across timeframes.
-Two assets might show a strong correlation over several months but behave differently in the short term due to market events, news, or sudden shifts in sentiment.
+Correlation can vary across timeframes.
+It is possible two assets to show a strong correlation over several months but behave differently in the short term due several factors such as market events, news, or sudden sentiment changes.

 Correlation is measured using a correlation coefficient.
 It shows the strength and direction of the relationship between the two assets.
 The value ranges between -1 and +1: